Audi A5: Sportback (8T8)

-The A5 Sportback has four frameless doors and a long, tapering fastback like roofline, giving it a "four door coupé like" appearance.
-While it shares many exterior cues with the A5 coupé, the Sportback's interior is similar to the A4 saloon; although all A5 models have same platform as the A4, the Sportback is closer in design to the A4 than the rest of the A5 family.
+The A5 Sportback has four frameless doors and a long, tapering fastback-like roofline, giving it a 'four-door coupé-like' appearance.
+While it shares many exterior design cues with the A5 coupé, the Sportback's interior is similar to that of the A4 saloon.
+Although all A5 models share the same platform as the A4, the Sportback is closer in design to the A4 than to the rest of the A5 family.

-The Sportback has been described as "a saloon with the front end (including an identical S-line look) and taillights of the A5 coupé but the wheelbase of the A4", with the Sportback positioned more as the "designer's car" compared to the more conventional A4 saloon.
+The Sportback has been described as 'a saloon with the front end (including an identical S-line look) and taillights of the A5 coupé but the wheelbase of the A4,' with the Sportback positioned more as a 'designer's car' compared to the more conventional A4 saloon.

-The Sportback model is available in Europe, Japan, South Korea, China, Australia, New Zealand, Middle East, Mexico, Argentina, and South Africa.
-Although not originally sold in the United States and Canada, the A5 Sportback entered the North American market as a 2018 model in the beginning of 2017.
+The Sportback model is available in Europe, Japan, South Korea, China, Australia, New Zealand, the Middle East, Mexico, Argentina, and South Africa.
+Although not originally sold in the United States and Canada, the A5 Sportback entered the North American market as a 2018 model at the beginning of 2017.

-Early production models included 2.0 TFSI quattro 155 kW, 3.2 FSI quattro, 2.0 TDI 125 kW with six speed manual gearbox and start/stop system, 2.7 TDI, 3.0 TDI quattro.
+Early production models included the 2.0-litre TFSI quattro 155 kW, 3.2-litre FSI quattro, 2.0-litre TDI 125 kW with a six-speed manual gearbox and start/stop system, 2.7-litre TDI, and the 3.0-litre TDI quattro.
 Production versions went on sale in September 2009.

 The A5 Sportback is available with two petrol engines and three diesel engines.